Shopify/job-iteration/README.md

   end

   def each_iteration(batch_of_comments, product_id)
-    # batch_of_users will contain batches of 100 records
+    # batch_of_comments will contain batches of 100 records
     Comment.where(id: batch_of_comments.map(&:id)).update_all(deleted: true)
   end
 end